clp-research/slurk/docs/slurk_deployment.rst

   $ docker run -p 80:80 slurk/server

-Please note, that passing an SQLite database also requires a volume to be bound, when the database should be persistent.
+Please note that passing an SQLite database also requires a volume to be bound, when the database should be persistent.
 For Postgres, make sure that the docker container can access the same domain as the database.